47 submissions

 A rancid stench of burning hay invaded his nostrils, making him grit his teeth as the thumps approached the tavern, getting louder with each iteration.

-The tavern’s roof got literally peeled off of the building and flicked aside with a monstrous strength he came to know way too well, flooding the interior with sunlight.
+The tavern’s roof got peeled off like an orange skin and flicked aside with a monstrous strength he came to know way too well, flooding the interior with sunlight.

 “Found you, little sweetling.”
 The enormous dragon smiled at him from above and reached down.